foolishimp/c4h_projects/Philosophy/dbt_pyspark_assesment.md

 ## Conclusion

 The assessment clearly demonstrates that the current PySpark platform provides superior value across all critical dimensions.
+While DBT can meet basic regulatory requirements like attribute-level lineage, it cannot provide the row-level tracing that represents our competitive advantage.

-The fundamental mismatch between DBT's SQL transformation capabilities and the mathematical requirements of regulatory calculations makes migration technically inappropriate, not merely inadvisable.
+The fundamental mismatch between DBT's SQL transformation capabilities and the mathematical requirements of regulatory calculations makes it unsuitable for our core use cases.
+More importantly, having invested significantly in:

-Python has established itself as the industry standard for financial calculations, with every major financial institution using it for risk management and regulatory compliance.
-Our platform leverages this ecosystem while adding competitive advantages through row-level tracing and mixed-squad enablement.
+- **Wrapped operators with row-level lineage**: A sophisticated architecture that tracks exact row contributions
+- **Team expertise**: Specialized knowledge in Python/PySpark and our custom framework
+- **Operational procedures**: Established monitoring, deployment, and debugging practices
+- **Mixed-squad model**: Organizational innovation that empowers SMEs

+Introducing DBT would fragment this investment and create architectural inconsistency without providing compensating benefits.

 Beyond meeting CCAR's attribute-level lineage requirements, the platform's row-level tracing capability represents a strategic investment in: